Users, Groups, Roles and Privileges

 (Redshift-style privileges cannot be granted to users, but you can make one role per user - with the same names - and grant to that role, emulating the capability to grant to single users.
 Clunky, but entirely viable.)

 Now we’ve enumerated the privileges, let’s look at what they do; but to do this properly, where each privilege is on the face of it a black box, I would have to implement a test suite which tests every single aspect of Redshift behaviour, then grant one privilege, and see what changes.
 That would be thorough, but it’s too big an ask.
-Instead, I’ve taken each privilege in turn and assumed its name reflects what it does, and then manually found answers to the questions which come to mind for that particular privilege.
+Instead, I’ve taken each privilege in turn and assumed its name reflects what it does, and then manually experimented with a cluster to find answers to the questions which came to mind for that particular privilege.

 For some privileges (row-level security, libraries, models, etc), I’ve yet to investigate or even use that functionality in Redshift, and so to be able to think of questions for those would require investigating each area, which again is too big an ask for this right now.